andmarruda/Postgresql-Automated-Backup/README.md

 Developed and tested on Distro debian.

-/usr/lib/postgresql/10/bin/ is the path of postgresql's bin folder
+/usr/lib/postgresql/$pg_version/bin/ is the path of postgresql's bin folder You can use the parameter number 5 into shell to chooser your postgres's version.

 SH Attributes:
-hostname = represent the tcp/ip or hostname where the database is port = represents the open port of postgresql.
+host = represent the tcp/ip or hostname where the database is port = represents the open port of postgresql.
 You can verify the open port in /etc/postgresql/10/main/postgresql.conf on attribute port. username = represents the username who will connect to make the dump.
-"For security reasons it is not recommended to keep the postgres user active" filepath = represents the path where the dump will create the backup file filebasename = represents the base name of backup file database = represents the database name backup_number_keep = the number of backup to keep
+"For security reasons it is not recommended to keep the postgres user active" backup_path = represents the path where the dump will create the backup file database = represents the database name file_keep = the number of backup to keep pg_version = the version of your postgresql

 -- host see attribute hostname right up
 -- port see attribute port right up